-Clinic is open and taking steps to help protect your health by following all applicable laws and regulations concerning COVID-19 safety.
+The clinic is open and taking steps to help protect your health by following all applicable laws and regulations concerning COVID-19 safety.
 We are offering medically appropriate services addressing pain relief and other wellness needs.
-Limited patient per day please make appointment before coming.
+Limited patient per day please make an appointment before coming.

 PUT YOUR BODY

 We accept by Appointment only via this website Book Online